RayCarrot/RayCarrot.RCP.Metro/README.md

 Configuration tools are available for all games except the Windows Store ones (Rayman Jungle Run and Rayman Fiesta Run).
 These allow you to change settings indicating how the game runs.

 #### DosBox
-For the DosBox games configuraiton a .ini file is created in the application's AppData directory where the chosen configuration values are saved.
-This file is then loaded into DosBox upon launching the game, along with the optional selected cofniguration file from the application settings and the mount path.
+For the DosBox games configuration a .ini file is created in the application's AppData directory where the chosen configuration values are saved.
+This file is then loaded into DosBox upon launching the game, along with the optional selected configuration file from the application settings and the mount path.
 The reason why all configuration commands are not passed in as parameters us due to DosBox having a parameter limit.

 #### Rayman 2
 The Rayman 2 configuration edits the ubi.ini file in the install directory if the GOG version is used, or else the ubi.ini file in the Windows directory.
 This configuration tool also has several utilities integrated into it.